 What Are Dental Crowns?

-Crowns are also used as part of a dental implant system, a new technology that allows us to replace a missing tooth with a fully functioning lookalike that integrates into your jaw to become a permanent part of your mouth.
+Crowns are also used as part of a dental implant system, a modern technology that allows us to replace a missing tooth with a fully functioning lookalike that integrates into your jaw to become a permanent part of your mouth.
 The dental implant process includes the surgical placement of the dental implant, healing time (about 3-4 months), and restoration with a dental implant crown to restore chewing function and complete the smile.
 If you have a missing tooth and want the most long-term and functional replacement, we provide dental implants and crowns in our Royal Oak, MI dental office.

 A bridge is one or more artificial teeth that fill in the spaces left by missing teeth.
 Like crowns, today’s bridges are designed to blend in beautifully with your own teeth.
-The bridge is held in place by crowns affixed to either the adjoining teeth or dental implants.
+The bridge is held in place by crowns affixed to either the adjacent teeth or dental implants.
 Essentially, a dental bridge will close the gap in your smile and keep your remaining teeth from shifting, which is common when a space is left between teeth.
 Bridges come in a variety of styles, and we’ll discuss these with you at your appointment, show you the style we recommend for you, and explain the benefits and limitations of each.

-Crowns and bridges are often a crucial part of dental reconstruction.
 If you need some help restoring the functionality and appearance of your teeth, please call Family Dentistry of Royal Oak today to set up your consultation appointment with Dr. Suchi Chalasani.
 We offer early morning and evening hours to accommodate the busy families of Royal Oak, Ferndale, Clawson, and the surrounding communities.